 This Statement also provides guidance for accounting and financial reporting for availability payment arrangements (APAs).
 As defined in this Statement, an APA is an arrangement in which a government compensates an operator for services that may include designing, constructing, financing, maintaining, or operating an underlying nonfinancial asset for a period of time in an exchange or exchange-like transaction.

-The requirements of this Statement are effective for fiscal years beginning after June 15, 2022, and all reporting periods thereafter.
+The requirements of this Statement are effective for fiscal years beginning after June 15, 2022.